Reava/UwUtils/README.md

 Have a lot of tags & want each one to TP the user to a different spot ?
 Well... this does it all for ya!
 Even has a fallback target when the user doesn't have a tag (can be disabled to disallow TPing when no matching ranks are found)

 - **ActionRelay**:
 Wanna use a button to push another button ?
 Do the same as UI can do ?
 Yup, just type the event name (like "\_interact"), if you want a delay or not & for how many seconds.... and you're good to go!
 You can also check the state of another object to ignore the delay if that object is on / off.
+Will support UdonBehavior Arrays on for the UdonSharp1.0 update soon

 - **UdonKeybinds**:
 Send an event call to 6 different udon behaviors based on keybinds, serves either for RollTheRed's Camera System or as a code template.
 Press CTRL + 1 to 6 to trigger changes.
 CTRL + 0 to toggle keybinds ON/OFF, defaults to ON unless changed.
+Will support UdonBehavior Arrays on for the UdonSharp1.0 update soon

 - **AnimatorDriver**:
 Inverts a boolean on an animator on interact... and that's it

+- **TriggerRelay**:
+Assign trigger colliders, and assign an Udon Behavior to send an event to either on Enter or Exit, super simple stuff!
+Will support UdonBehavior Arrays on for the UdonSharp1.0 update soon

 ## **Requirements**
 Check updates before reporting issues.